c4710n/ft/README.md

 # ft

-> A simple game framework in ECS pattern.
+> A simple game framework in EC pattern.

 ## Features